aaronjcksn/wp-sms-notifier/README.md

 # wp-sms-notifier

-A simple plugin that allows you to send messages from your WordPress site.
+A simple plugin that sends out a text message with the lastest WordPress news.